Marrakech Food Tour: How to Eat Like a Local in Morocco

 Exploring Marrakech through its food is one of the best ways to get to know the Red City, and a guided food tour or cookery class will let you dive deep into the flavours, meet passionate local vendors, and uncover the secrets behind Morocco’s most iconic dishes.

-If you’re curious about what to expect from a Marrakech food tour, then read on as we describe our experience of one of our favourite things to do in Marrakech.
+If you’re curious about what to expect from a Marrakech food tour, then read on as we describe our experience, which turned out to be one of our favourite things to do in Marrakech.

 What to Expect from a Marrakech Food Tour